omerahm69/project-3/README.md

 5. The page will then provide the link to the website https://omerahm69.github.io/project-3/

 Credit
 Content

-.
-Process from the Code Institute Love Sadwishes project was used to help create this website- CI .
-Python code help was taken from w3schhols-W3Schools
+- Process from the Code Institute Love Sadwiches Walkthrough project was used to help create this website- CI .
+Python code help was taken from w3schhols-W3Schools and https://docs.python.org/3/howto/argparse.html.